 Rebuilding Together Baltimore has also resumed home repairs in Govans, where we have been active for over 12 years.
 We are currently working with Seniors throughout Govans’ six neighborhoods.

 As the situation continues to evolve, our board and our staff are meeting (virtually, of course) to assess our options moving forward with programmatic activities.
 While we may resume volunteer home repair projects this year, we cannot guarantee it.
 We want to err on the side of caution and don’t want to inconvenience our clients and volunteers by rescheduling projects multiple times.
 We are also trying to be as creative as possible during these challenging times and may have outside volunteer activities soon for small groups.

 We are still working mostly remotely.
 Our office phone is forwarding to our cell phones.
 If you need to reach us, please feel free to call the office number at 410-889-2710 and choose the number that corresponds to the person you want to reach.
 We are also all reachable through email.
-Our emails are listed on the homepage of our website, rtbaltimore.org.
+Our emails are listed in the About/Our Staff section of this website.